J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

       <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-jackson-2015.JPG" alt="Alt text" width="250" height="135">
 </div><br />

-I wore this getup everywhere over the years.
+I wore *THE JACKEET* pretty much everywhere over the years.
 While fat and thin...while tired and rested...in different eras of hair style...and while young and, now, *less-young*.
 Unless there was a blizard, this was my "winter getup" for the past 18 years...

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-chilling.JPG" alt="Alt text" width="550" height="265">
 </div>

-I have worn *THE JACKET* to almost every major US city and parts of Europe.
+*THE JACKET* has been to almost every major US city, and parts of Europe by now.
 Same jacket.
 Same me.
-Just older, now.
-When I lost weight, eBay came in clutch with unsold stock, allowing me to keep my "uniform".
-I now have three of these.
-I still wear the old one, it's worn-in like a comfortable suit, but the newer jackets are there for work or other functions.
+Just older.  *Time is a flat circle*.
+When I lost weight, eBay came in clutch with unsold stock, allowing me to keep my "uniform" into perpetuity.
+I now have three of these, and my friends joke I will probably be buried in *THE JACKET*.
+I still wear the old one the most, it's worn-in like a comfortable pair of gloves.
+The newer jackets go with me to work or other functions.

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-staten-island.JPG" alt="Alt text" width="300" height="105"> <br />